Postcards: Introducing the Real Photo Post Card

-The Post Office, using lots of fairly cheap labor, was excellent at collecting and delivering mail.
+The post office, using lots of fairly cheap labor, was excellent at collecting and delivering mail.
 A network of railroads, built over the previous 50 years, carried mail over long distances.
 Some trains had their own Railroad Post Office (R.P.O.) postmarks.

 Going into the 1920s, the fad of collecting postcards passed.
 Photographers who had made a living producing RPPCs for 20 years had to find new ways to market their photos or leave photography completely.
 The cards were often tucked into boxes and albums, saved for us to enjoy a hundred years later.

-Identifying a Real Photo Post Card
+How to Identify a Real Photo Post Card

 If you have a magnifying glass of 10x or so, it's easy.
 Photos don't have dots.
 Printed images do.

 RPPCs start their lives as black and white film images, but waterbased paints were sometimes applied.
-These may be called "hand tinted" and would add color to faces or skies.
+These may be called "hand-tinted" and would add color to faces or skies.
 Older RPPCs won't be on bright white paper.
 There wasn't as much bright paper to start with before the 1930s, and chemicals used in developing would yellow them a bit.